City of San Diego Nonprofit Academy

 Evaluation and Impact

-The City is seeking attendance from IRS-registered 501(c)(3) nonprofit organizations providing services within the City of San Diego and may have an interest in applying for City grants.
-Organizations should plan to attend both days of the academy.
+The City is seeking attendance from first time attendees who work for an IRS-registered 501(c)(3), 501(c)(4), or a 501(c)(6) nonprofit organizations providing services within the City of San Diego and may have an interest in applying for City grants.
+Attendees should plan to attend both days of the academy.

 Partnering With the City

-The City of San Diego encourages The Nonprofit Academy attendees to apply for City grants.
+The City of San Diego encourages academy attendees to apply for City grants.
 The City’s Economic Development Department and Commission of Arts and Culture fund eligible local nonprofits with missions and projects that enhance our economic prosperity and improve the quality of life for San Diegans.

 The Economic Development Department has a competitive application process to award funding through both its Community Development Division (CDD) and its Business Expansion, Attraction and Retention Division (BEAR).

 - CDD administers the City’s entitlement from the U.S. Department of Housing and Urban Development’s Community Development Block Grant (CDBG) program.
-This funding.
-To learn more about CDBG, please visit the City’s Community Development Division site or email questions to [email protected].
+To learn more about CDBG, please visit the City’s Community Development Division site or email questions to email@example.com.

-- BEAR provides Economic Development Funding through covers Economic Development and Tourism Support (EDTS) and Citywide Economic Development Support (CEDS), which allocate Transient Occupancy Tax (TOT) revenue to promote San Diego as a destination; and the Small Business Enhancement Program (SBEP), which support efforts Citywide and in Microdistricts.
-For questions, please email [email protected].
+- BEAR provides Economic Development Funding through Economic Development and Tourism Support (EDTS) and Citywide Economic Development Support (CEDS), which allocate Transient Occupancy Tax (TOT) revenue to promote San Diego as a business and leisure destination; and the Small Business Enhancement Program (SBEP), which support efforts Citywide and in Microdistricts.
+For questions, please email firstname.lastname@example.org.

 The City of San Diego Commission for Arts and Culture offers funding opportunities to arts and culture nonprofit organizations.
 For information regarding its opportunities, please visit the Funding for Arts and Culture Nonprofits section of the Commission for Arts and Culture site.

-- The City of San Diego Economic Development Department won a 2017 Gold Excellence in Economic Development Award for The Nonprofit Academy, a project in the category of Partnership with Educational Institutions of the International Economic Development Council (IEDC).
+- The City of San Diego Economic Development Department won a 2017 Gold Excellence in Economic Development Award for the City of San Diego Nonprofit Academy, a project in the category of Partnership with Educational Institutions of the International Economic Development Council (IEDC).
 The honor was presented at an awards ceremony on Sept.
 19 during the IEDC Annual Conference in Toronto, Ontario, Canada. ( Read the press release.)

-- In December 2017, the IEDC Journal profiled The Nonprofit Academy.
+- In December 2017, the IEDC Journal profiled academy.
 Read the article, "The Nonprofit Academy in San Diego: Building Strong Nonprofits to Drive Economic Development," on Page 37.

 About 150 attendees representing 100 nonprofits participate in each academy.
 In post-academy surveys, 75 percent of respondents indicated they had better understanding of City funding opportunities, and 70 percent had taken steps to implement new practices.

 Qualified CDBG applicants increased 33 percent from FY2017 to FY2018.
-Of 33 nonprofits awarded FY2018 grants, 14 were Nonprofit Academy participants, including Jacobs Center for Neighborhood Innovation (JCNI).
+Of 33 nonprofits awarded FY2018 grants, 14 were academy participants, including Jacobs Center for Neighborhood Innovation (JCNI).

 Founded in 1995, JCNI aims to revitalize Southeastern San Diego through programming focusing on physical redevelopment, education-to-careers training and the local economy.
 In FY2017, it received $276,334 in CDBG and leveraged funding for its Writerz Blok Youth Workforce Training Program (below), which provides an intensive, employer-informed, “earn and learn” program that prepares disconnected youth/young adults for employment through education, design-sector skills training and work experience.
 Graffiti, with Writerz Blok, is being used to transform the streets of blight into promise for a community.